Cecilia-Banda/LONGANI--Data-Project/README.md

 Step 2: Install Dependencies

 Navigate to the root folder of the project and install the necessary dependencies for both the backend and frontend:
-    install npm
+    npm install

 Step 3: Set up the Database

-Ensure you have MongoDB installed and running on your machine.
+Ensure you have MongoDB installed and running locally.
 Create a new database for this project.
 By default, the backend server connects to MongoDB at mongodb://localhost/hospital-register.

-If you want to use a different MongoDB URI, update it in the backend/config/db.js.
+ If you want to use a different MongoDB URI, update it in the backend/config/db.js file

 Step 4: Configure Environment Variables